haruhq/teno/README.md

-# mul
+# Teno

-Mul is a Modular Utilities Library.\
+Teno is a powerful rich text editor written in TypeScript.\
+(The word 'Teno' is an anagram of 'note'.)\
 \
 For now, This is UNDER CONSTRUCTION.\
 I'm working hard to make a great library.\
+\
+DO NOT install this library yet!!!\
 \
 Made by Tetritz (Lucas Choi). (tetritz.com@gmail.com)